Galesburg, Iowa

 Galesburg is an unincorporated community in Jasper County, in the U.S. state of Iowa.

+Geography

 Galesburg lies along the junction of Main Street/Sioux Avenue and Highway T14 S.

 History

 Galesburg was platted on Section 16 of Elk Creek Township.
 In 1878 it was described as "a little village" with a large store and a recently completed railroad.

 The Galesburg post office opened in 1857 (originally under the name Galesburgh) and closed in 1904.

+Galesburg was once a "thriving farm community with three grocery stores, several taverns and a hotel."
 The population of Galesburg was 160 in 1887, and was 88 in 1902.
 The population was 89 in 1917.
+The population was 50 in 1940.

+In 2003, Iowa Governor Tom Vilsack made an official visit to Galesburg, where he planted a tree in the community's park.